 In most cases, state and local authorities remain in charge of relief efforts after the president declares an emergency or disaster.
 The federal government chiefly serves as a coordinator and a resource, supplementing state and local response efforts.

 However, Washington does take the lead when events fall under exclusive federal jurisdiction.
-For example, the FBI leads responses to terrorist acts, and federal agencies lead responses to disasters that strike U.S government property, such as national parks and coastal waters [PDF].
+For example, federal agencies lead responses to disasters that strike U.S government property, such as national parks and coastal waters [PDF].

 Which federal agencies are involved?